 Please note that the playscape requires staff supervision at all times for the safety of the children and protection of the plants, structures and natural elements and may therefore only be used when Ambrose staff are present.

 Field trips are another outdoor learning experience for our children.
 Our field trips are neighborhood walking excursions that help both children and teachers learn more about community resources.
 Children learn through experiences and excursions add an important dimension to their learning.
 We have found that walking field trips are the most successful for our young learners.
-Some of our favorite spots to visit are the fire station, Robert Plant Wildlife Sanctuary ("The Forest"), Straub's market, Rolling Ridge Nursery or just a walk around the block.
+Some of our favorite spots to visit are the fire station, Frederick S. Plant Wildlife Sanctuary, Straub's market, Rolling Ridge Nursery or just a walk around the block.

 Children who play and learn outdoors laugh more, become more adventurous, self-motivated and they are better able to understand and assess risk.
 We encourage parents to participate in our outdoor learning by joining their child's classroom for a walk or simply assist with the care of our playscape.